 That's not the case though: if you want an upgrade from a 32-inch set that won't suddenly overwhelm your living room, a 40-inch TV is a superb option.
 You still get a great experience for movies and games, and 40-inch TVs are much cheaper on average than their 55- and 65-inch counterparts.

-The only stinger is you don't always get the latest tech with a 40-inch TV.
+The only drawback is you don't always get the latest tech with a 40-inch TV.
 You won't find 40-inch OLEDs, or ones with the latest, greatest processors inside.
 That can mean that 4K and HDR are off the table, or that motion interpolation and upscaling are spotty at best – especially if you buy whatever TV is in the sale of the week.